shengchenyang/AyugeSpiderTools/README_en.rst

    One-sentence introduction: Used to extend Scrapy functionality and free up your hands.

-When developing a spider using Scrapy, it is inevitable that one has to repeatedly write\
+When developing spiders with Scrapy, it is inevitable to repeatedly write settings, items,\
-settings, items, middlewares, pipeline, and some common methods.
-However, these contents\
+middlewares, pipelines, and some common methods such as deduplication and updates before \
-in different projects are roughly the same.
-So why not consolidate them together?
-I also\
+storing data.
+However, these parts are generally similar across different projects, so why \
-want to extend some functionality, such as automatically modifying the corresponding item\
+not consolidate them into one place?
+I also want to extend some functionality, for example, \
-and pipeline when adding a field in the spider, without even manually modifying the table\
+when adding a field in a spider, there should be no need to modify the corresponding item \
-structure of MySQL.
+and pipeline manually.

 The main idea of the project is to allow developers to focus only on writing spider scripts,\
 reducing development and maintenance processes.
-In an ideal state, one only needs to pay\
+In an ideal state, one only needs to pay \
-attention to the parsing rules of fields in the spider and the .conf configuration under\
+attention to the parsing rules of fields in the spider and the .conf configuration under \
 VIT, and be free from meaningless repetitive operations.

-Taking the scenario of storing data in MySQL as an example, the project can automatically\
-create relevant databases, data tables, field annotations, add newly added fields in the\
-spider automatically, and fix common storage problems such as field encoding, Data too long,\
-and non-existent storage fields.

 Install
 =======